2ndSightLab/ai-tracker/issues.md

             )

     return {"statusCode": 200, "body": "Logs processed successfully"}
-Use code with caution.4.
-Apply a Strict Cost FilterThe main code logic that saves money is the Cost Saving Filter block in the code above.The Secret: CloudWatch still charges $0.50 per GB for data ingestion [1].If you forward every single read/write line from S3 to CloudWatch, you will still run up a high CloudWatch bill.Use the Lambda code to discard GET or HEAD operations.
+4. Apply a Strict Cost FilterThe main code logic that saves money is the Cost Saving Filter block in the code above.The Secret: CloudWatch still charges $0.50 per GB for data ingestion [1].If you forward every single read/write line from S3 to CloudWatch, you will still run up a high CloudWatch bill.Use the Lambda code to discard GET or HEAD operations.
 Only forward high-importance actions like DELETE or PUT, or actions originating from unauthorized IP addresses.Summary: CloudTrail vs. S3+Lambda ArchitectureMetricCloudTrail ApproachS3 + Lambda ApproachAWS Event Fee$0.10 per 100k events [1]$0.00 (Completely Free)Ingestion FeeFull price on every byte logged [1]Massively reduced via Lambda filtersSpeedNear real-time (1–3 mins)Slightly batched (5–10 mins delay)